-Preparations are already underway for our next concert, which is also a Sunday afternoon performance.
-Conductor Mark Lansom will showcase another selection of orchestral favourites, this time with whole families in mind.
-The concert is based on books and imagery through music, and features Benjamin Britten’s famous “Young Person’s Guide to the Orchestra”, Mendelssohn’s Hebrides Overture and Tchaikovsky’s “Capriccio Italien”.
-Contrastingly there will also be some highlights from the musical “Chicago” and a rousing finale from the Harry Potter films, portraying one of the most successful book series in the history of children’s literature.
+Most recently, a very full house enjoyed the “Family Picture Book” concert, which showcased a selection of orchestral favourites based on books and imagery through music.
+It featured Benjamin Britten’s famous “Young Person’s Guide to the Orchestra”, Mendelssohn’s Hebrides Overture and Tchaikovsky’s “Capriccio Italien”, with highlights from the musical “Chicago” and a rousing finale from the Harry Potter films, portraying one of the most successful book series in the history of children’s literature.

 Looking ahead to the rest of the season, surely the highlight of this will be our return to the Bridgewater Hall, Manchester, to perform Mahler’s Eighth symphony on 20 June 2020.
 There are pictures of our previous concert day at the Bridgewater Hall here, when we played Mahler 2 in 2015 to whet your appetite!
 You can read more about future and past performances at our Concerts page.